Yankees vs. Mariners Player Props Betting Odds

 |3

-- Judge brings a three-game streak with at least one hit into this one.
-During his last five outings he is batting .235 with a double, a home run, four walks and two RBI.
+- Rodriguez will look for his ninth straight game with a hit in this matchup.
+During his last 10 games he is hitting .400 with four doubles, three home runs, three walks and 10 RBI.

 |Opponent